Give your preschooler a little boost in school with easy and fun ways to practice name writing! They’ll be ready to go

-Hands-on writing is much more exciting for preschoolers to do than putting pen to paper and writing the same thing over and over again.
+Hands-on writing is much more exciting for preschoolers than putting pen to paper and writing the same thing over and over again.

-Preschoolers also might not be ready to grip the pencil and be able to write in this way yet.
-And that’s okay.
+Plus, preschoolers might not be ready to grip the pencil and be able to write in this way yet.

 Okay, quick disclaimer, I know that just sounded like I know what I’m talking about, and kind of sounds like it’s from a teacher’s perspective, but it’s not.

-Making it a hands-on experience can be so much more meaningful.
+Making name writing practice a hands-on experience can be so much more meaningful.

-Over the years, I’ve done many of these in some shape or form, but these are 12 ways that kids can practice name writing (at home or at school) in a way that is fun for them and doesn’t pressure them!
+Over the years, I’ve done many of these in some shape or form.
+I hope you enjoy these 12 ways that kids can practice name writing.

 Ways for Preschoolers to Practice Name Writing:

 - Highlighters are awesome for tracing anything!
 Add in glue and yarn and it’s a hands-on experience, or triple the name tracing fun!

-- Buggy and Buddy puts rainbow write their names!
+- Buggy and Buddy loves to rainbow write their names!
 Writing their name over and over again in different colors to make a rainbow.
 Make it big and fun!